VRT Rules 2010-12-09

 Sourcefire VRT Rules Update

-The Sourcefire VRT is aware of a vulnerability in Microsoft Internet Explorer.
+The Sourcefire VRT is aware of a vulnerability affecting Internet Explorer.

-Microsoft Internet Explorer Code Execution: Microsoft Internet Explorer suffers from a programming error that may allow a remote attacker to execute code on an affected system.
-The issue is present when the application attempts to parse an invalid reference type in an HTML tag.
-This affects Internet Explorer versions 6 and 7 and does not affect version 8.
+Microsoft Internet Explorer Remote Code Execution: Microsoft Internet Explorer contains a programming error that may allow a remote attacker to execute code on an affected system.
+The problem occurs when the application attempts to reference memory after it has been freed.

 Rule Pack Summary: